wqferr/slicy/README.md

 ## Installation
 The only required file is `slicy.lua`, so simply drop it into the root of your Love2D project.
+Alternatively, you can also clone the entire repository into the root directory.

 ## About
 9-slicing is a technique where only specific segments of an image are scaled.
 This allows for the corners (and even the edges in some cases) to suffer no distortion from resizing.